FaiqFdh/FaiqFdh/README.md

 - 👋 Hi, I’m @FaiqFdh
-- I'm Faiq Fadlurrahman , Informatic Enginering student from Sriwijaya University.
+- I'm Faiq Fadlurrahman , Fresh Graduate Informatic Enginering.
 I'm deeply passionate about the fascinating world of Machine learning and Artificial Intelligence.
 I thrive in dynamic learning environments that challenge me to grow both academically and personally.I have hands-on experience with Machine Learning tools and libraries like Python and TensorFlow.
 - 👀 I’m interested in ...
      - Data Analyst
      - Artifficial Inteligence